Christianity and Druze: Inter-religious marriages

+Perspectives on common figures

 Druze doctrine teaches that Christianity is to be "esteemed and praised" as the Gospel writers are regarded as "carriers of wisdom".
-Both religions revere Jesus, John the Baptist, Saint George, Elijah, Luke the Evangelist, Job and other common figures.
+Both religions revere Jesus, the Virgin Mary, John the Baptist, Saint George, Elijah, Luke the Evangelist, Job, Zechariah, Ezekiel, Zebulun, Sabbas the Sanctified and other common figures.
 The Druze faith shows influence of Christian monasticism, among other religious practices.

-Figures in the Old Testament such as Adam, Noah, Abraham, and Moses are considered important prophets of God in the Druze faith, being among the seven prophets who appeared in different periods of history.
+Figures in the Old Testament such as Adam, Noah, Abraham, Moses, are considered important prophets of God in the Druze faith, being among the seven prophets who appeared in different periods of history.
+Noah, Abraham, Moses, Elijah, Ezekiel and Job are recognised as prophets in Christianity.
 In the Old Testament, Jethro was Moses' father-in-law, a Kenite shepherd and priest of Midian.
+Muslim scholars and the Druze identify Jethro with the prophet Shuaib, also said to come from Midian.
 Shuaib or Jethro of Midian is considered an ancestor of the Druze who revere him as their spiritual founder and chief prophet.

+Christian saints such as Marina the Monk are also honored among the Druze, who refer to her as "Al-Sitt Sha'wani'", the shrine of "Al-Sitt Sha'wani'" is located in the region of Amiq on the slopes of Mount Barouk to the east, overlooking the Beqaa Valley and Mount Hermon.
+Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and the Prophet Elijah.
+According to scholar Ray Jabre Mouawad, the Druze appreciated the two saints for their bravery, Saint George because he confronted the dragon and the Prophet Elijah because he competed with the pagan priests of Baal and won over them.
+In both cases the explanations provided by Christians are that Druzes were attracted to warrior saints that resemble their own militarized society.
+Saint George is considered the patron saint of Lebanese Christians, Palestinian Christians, Syrian Christians, and the Druze.

+Salman the Persian is honored as a prophet in the Druze faith, and as an incarnation of the monotheistic idea.
+As a practicing Zoroastrian, he dedicated much of his early life to studying to become a magus, though he later became preoccupied with travelling throughout Western Asia to engage in interfaith dialogue with other religious groups.
+His quests eventually prompted his conversion to Christianity and later his conversion to Islam, which occurred after he met and befriended Muhammad in the city of Yathrib.
+In 587 he met a Nestorian Christian group and was impressed by them.
+Against the wishes of his father, he left his family to join them.
+His family imprisoned him afterwards to prevent him but he escaped.

 Perspectives on Jesus

 Both faiths give a prominent place to Jesus: Jesus is the central figure of Christianity, and in the Druze faith, Jesus is considered an important prophet of God, being among the seven prophets who appeared in different periods of history.